ashnair26/ESC-APE/PLANNING.md

 - created_at (timestampz)
 ```

-The Hall of Memories (or Creator's chosen name for this archive) showcases the community-selected lore that becomes official "canon" within the Creator's IP world.
+The Hall of Memories (or Creator’s chosen name for this archive) showcases the community-selected lore that becomes official “canon” within the Creator’s IP world.
 This creates a collaborative storytelling experience where users directly contribute to the evolving narrative.

 ### 🧭 Quests
 Houses all daily, project, and lore quests.